Mister-He/Mister-He.github.io/_pages/about.md

 Current Research Projects
 ======
 1. Demographical Epidemiology Modelling of Singapore (DEMOS): Individual-level Hypertension prevalence and Mortality rates Projections up to 2050 using Bayesian methods, supervised by Assist.
-Prof Dicekns Borame Sue Lee, NUS
+Prof Dickens Borame Sue Lee, NUS
 2. Distribution-free multivariate test based on optimal matching with applications to feature selections, supervised by Assist.
 Prof Somabha Mukherjee, NUS

 For more info